omnistreams/omnistreams-spec/README.md

 omnistreams aims to be a specification for a system to stream data around.
 The project has the following core goals:

-1. Language-agnostic interfaces and semantics for barebones read (producer) and write (consumer) streams.
+1. Language-agnostic interfaces and semantics for barebones readable (producer) and writable (consumer) streams.
 2. Dead-simple wire protocol for multiplexing.
 This is for sending streams between networked machines, processes, threads, coroutines, etc. The only requirement is an underlying reliable, in-order, message passing system (ie